Introduction to Geographic Data Formats!

 (Geocoding also deserves its own conversation.)

-There are many more formats than the ones we just talked about.
+many more formats than the ones we just talked about.

 (If you're going to poke around, check out PostGIS first.
 Super powerful.)